-At Signpost, we offer accessible and affordable counselling to carers and former carers.
-We have years of experience in delivering counselling.
-We understand the challenges your caring role brings and through counselling support we aim to alleviate some of that distress for you.
+Signpost offers accessible and affordable counselling to active carers.
+We have years of experience in delivering counselling to carers and understand the challenges your caring role brings.
+Through counselling support, we work with you to alleviate some of the distress your caring role may bring you.

-Counselling is a kind of talking therapy that provides you with a safe and confidential space to talk about your issues and concerns.
-Our counsellors are skilled in supporting you as a carer and can work with you towards better emotional and physical health.
+Counselling is a talking therapy that provides you with a safe and confidential space to talk about your issues and concerns.
+Talking this through in a counselling session with a qualified counsellor can result in better emotional and physical health.

-All our Counsellors have expertise and skill in supporting carers.
-They all are members of the BACP (British Association of Counselling and Psychotherapy) and attend regular supervision.
+All our Counsellors are members of the BACP (British Association of Counselling and Psychotherapy) and attend regular supervision.

 What issues can we help you with?